Deitox/kestrel_engine/docs/perf_arch_plan.md

 **Validation**
 - Compare `update_ms`/`ui_ms` and allocation deltas before/after via the analytics plots.
-- Run a release build with the new allocation instrumentation to confirm idle frames remain flat while toggling editor panels (see `perf/editor_all_panels.txt` for the latest capture: idle frame≈8.83 ms vs. panels-open frame≈14.34 ms with Δupdate≈0 ms, Δui≈+1.18 ms, Δalloc≈−26 KB using `cargo run --release --features alloc_profiler` and `KESTREL_FRAME_BUDGET_CAPTURE=all_panels`).
+- Run a release build with the new allocation instrumentation to confirm idle frames remain flat while toggling editor panels.
+The latest capture (2025-11-18, see perf/editor_all_panels.txt) recorded idle frames at 8.83 ms and panels-open frames at 14.34 ms, with UI cost +1.18 ms and allocation delta -26 KB using cargo run --release --features alloc_profiler plus KESTREL_FRAME_BUDGET_CAPTURE=all_panels.

 ### Frame-Budget Capture Workflow
 1. Build the editor with the allocation instrumentation enabled: